rfshelley/Documentation/architecture/index.rst

 To create, you write code within the IDE for SmartApps and Device Handlers.
 SmartThings also has an integrated simulator that allows you to simulate any devices, so it's not required to own the devices you develop for.

-Important Concepts
+Important concepts
 ------------------

-Asynchronous and Eventually Consistent Programming
+Asynchronous and eventually consistent programming
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 When dealing with the physical graph, i.e., a digital representation of the physical things connected around us, there will always be a delay between when you request something to happen and when it actually happens.